As well as finding the best ways to help children learn, it’s also important to consider the best ways to help them play.

 Open-ended play is a chance for your child to entertain themselves freely by creating, making and storytelling to their heart’s content with a whole range of crafty tools and materials – no nifty gadgets needed.

-Jigsaw puzzles join to create a final picture, board games wrap-up with winners and losers, and movies have a beginning, middle and end – open-ended play represents the opposite to these tried-and-tested playtime activities.
+Jigsaw puzzles join to create a final picture, board games wrap up with winners and losers, and movies have a beginning, middle and end – open-ended play represents the opposite of these tried-and-tested playtime activities.

 Simply put, open-ended play experiences have no limits, there’s no one “correct” way to play, there’s no end goal and it only stops when (and if!) you allow it. 😄